Exploring $k$ out of Top $\rho$ Fraction of Arms in Stochastic Bandits: PROOF OF THEOREM

-Now, we make ``duplications" of these coins.
 Let $\mathcal{C}_1$ be the set of the coins in $\mathcal{P}_1$.
-For each coin $i$, we ``duplicate" it for $m-1$ times and construct $m-1$ ``duplicated" coins.
-Whenever one wants to sample a duplication of coin $i$, coin $i$ will be tossed but the result is regarded as that of the duplication.
+Before solving $\mathcal{P}_1$ by using $\mathcal{A}_1$, we need to do several operations over $\mathcal{C}_1$.
+We first define the ``duplication" of a coin.
+For each coin $i$, we ``duplicate" it for $m-1$ times and construct $m-1$ ``duplicated" coins such that whenever one wants to toss a duplication of coin $i$, coin $i$ will be tossed but the result is regarded as that of the duplication.
 Thus, we guarantee that all the duplications of coin $i$ have the same head probability as coin $i$.